amydaali/data-science-intensive/data_story_1/README.md

-For the first part of my Data Story project I did some exploratory analysis a climate change data set.
+For the first part of my Data Story project I did some exploratory analysis on a climate change data set.